rcjj98/tp/docs/UserGuide.md

 ## Storage
 ----------
 ### Saving the data
-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+HRConnect data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 &nbsp;
 ### Editing the data file
-AddressBook data are saved as a JSON file `PATH_TO_JAR_FILE/data/addressbook.json`.
+HRConnect data are saved as a JSON file `PATH_TO_JAR_FILE/data/HRConnect.json`.
 Advanced users are welcome to update data directly by editing that data file.

-:exclamation: **Caution:** If your changes to the data file makes its format invalid, the address book will discard all data and start with an empty data file at the next run. <br><br>
+:exclamation: **Caution:** If your changes to the data file makes its format invalid, the HRConnect will discard all data and start with an empty data file at the next run. <br><br>
 :exclamation: **Caution:** Manual modification of the JSON file is **NOT** a supported feature.
 Inconsistent data resulting from manual modification of the data file should **NOT** be considered as unexpected behaviour. <br>
 Example: Manually editing the `NAME` of applicant in the applicant list of the data file but not on interview list will lead to inconsistent data vice versa and any unusual behaviour caused by this should **NOT** be seen as a bug.

 &nbsp;
 ### Importing the data file: `import`

-Imports all **job applicants** data from a *csv* save file generated from this address book.
+Imports all **job applicants** data from a *csv* save file generated from this HRConnect.

 File structure for csv file (tab delimited):